 2019 promises to be the year that edge computing becomes a reality in day-to-day business operations.

-For enterprise users and consumers, edge data centres will be visible through the services they provide.
+For enterprise users and consumers, edge data centers will be visible through the services they provide.

 Edge infrastructure investments will also significantly accelerate in 2019.
-According to Global Market Insights, the edge data centre market is projected to hit USD 13 billion by 2024.
+According to Global Market Insights, the edge data center market is projected to hit USD 13 billion by 2024.

 What's driving the demand for edge computing?
 Well, no one likes waiting in line (only the English have a reputation for enjoying being in a queue), and as a species we are becoming increasingly impatient of latency.

 The speed of today's business demands fast and seamless access to critical data and analysis.
 Too many important business and consumer decisions are dependent on a real-time flow of information.

 The current eCommerce economy doesn't wait for anyone.
 We want to be constantly connected and experience instant gratification.